asafaven/veeva/README.md

     * subnet-secondary-1 - intended for pod ips
     * subnet-secondary-2 - intended for service ips

-B - Create Cluster, Nodepool and service account
+B - Create Cluster, Nodepool and Service Account
 ------------------------------------------------
 The cluster is configured on tf/gke_cluster.tf